Greifensee (lake): Geography

-Greifensee is located 11 km to the east of the city of Zurich, separated by the Pfannenstiel from Lake Zürich.
-As the second largest lake in the canton of Zurich (Lake Zurich being the largest), it is about 6 km long and 1.6 km at the widest point, with a maximum depth of 32 m.
+Greifensee is located 11 km to the east of the city of Zürich, separated by the Pfannenstiel from Lake Zurich.
+As the second largest lake in the canton of Zürich (Lake Zurich being the largest), it is about 6 km long and 1.6 km at the widest point, with a maximum depth of 32 m.
 The Aabach (Greifensee) (or just Aa) is the main supplying river, while its outlet is the Glatt.
 On its southeastern end the Mönchaltorfer Aa (or just Aa) enters the Greifensee.

-Points of interest

-A boat connects small towns along the edge of the lake, Maur, Niederuster, Fällanden, Mönchaltorf and the town Greifensee with its charming Altstadt and Greifensee castle.

-Greifensee is the scene of the Greifensee-Lauf, a semi-marathon around the lake held every year.

-Greifensee is a popular recreation area for biking and inline skating on the paved recreation path around the lake.
-Easy hiking trails follow the water and pass Greifensee castle before entering a nature preserve.
-There are well maintained bicycle roads all around the lake as well as on the banks of Aabach.

 Nature

 The lakeside is under UNESCO protection, and buildings are not allowed, resulting in reed bed and a rich fauna and flora: Around 400 plant species in the lake and 19 species in its tributaries.
 The nature reserves are important for the birds breeding there including more than 120 migratory species.

-Cultural Heritage
+Cultural heritage

-The lake was known as Glattsee (after the Glatt) in the medieval period Greifensee (Grifense) was at first the name of the fort built by the counts of Rapperswil in the 12th century, recorded as the name of the bailiwick in 1260.
+The lake was known as Glattsee (after the Glatt) in the medieval times Greifensee (Grifense) was at first the name of the fort built by the counts of Rapperswil in the 12th century, recorded as the name of the bailiwick in 1260.

 This was adopted as the name of the lake by the 16th century.